Norovirus Lawyer

 How Can I Prevent Norovirus?
 Can Norovirus be Treated?

 Norovirus is highly contagious and can survive on items an infected person has handled for days or even weeks, so it’s important to be aware of your surroundings, the food you handle, and the presence of any infected persons.
-Hand washing, using alcohol based lotions, properly preparing food, and consciously avoiding contact with potentially contaminated objects will greatly reduce the likelihood of contracting a norovirus.
-These items may include cell phones, door handles, keys, books, or any other household item.

 To prevent the spread of norovirus, it’s important to: